Frank (magazine): Halifax edition

 Dulcie Conrad sold her share of the Halifax edition of Frank in the mid-1990s to Bentley and Watkins.
 In September 2000, Bentley and Watkins sold an equity stake in the Maritime edition of Frank to one of the magazine's reporters, Clifford Boutilier.

-From 2002 to 2004, David Bentley's daughter Carolyn Wood was the editor/publisher of the Maritime edition.
+From 2002 to 2004, David Bentley's daughter Caroline Wood was the editor/publisher of the Maritime edition.

 In 2004, Wood handed control of the magazine to John Williams, previously a Frank staff reporter.
 No money changed hands.

 Williams sold Frank Magazine to Cape Breton-born businessman Douglas Rudderham for an undisclosed sum in November 2010, in order to concentrate efforts on his gay publication, Gaze Magazine.

 Based in Montreal, Rudderham is also the president and CEO of Pharmacy Wholesale Services, primarily a supplier of diabetic supplies.

 In June 2011 conventional media outlets such as CBC and The Chronicle Herald reported that the publication's newsroom underwent a massive shakeup when four of its five reporters left, three having been fired by managing editor Andrew Douglas and one resigning.
 CBC reported that the first reporter to be fired, Mairin Prentiss, occurred after she had questioned a recent column on sexism.
 The firing of Prentiss apparently triggered Walsh's resignation, which was followed by terminations for Neal Ozano and Jacob Boon who allegedly acted insubordinately.

+In July 2025, Frank was, under Nova Scotia's Intimate Images and Cyber-protection Act, ordered to take down an article that included a topless photo of a woman who said the magazine published it without her consent.
+Frank complied with the order.
+The woman subsequently launched legal action against the magazine.